Probing Geometrical NSI at the DUNE experiment: Introduction

 Although the three-flavour paradigm of neutrino oscillations is well established, there is still room for new physics at a sub-leading level.
 There are many studies in this direction in the context of the upcoming experiments with superior capabilities.
 These new physics studies include the existence of sterile neutrinos, non-standard neutrino interactions, violation of fundamental symmetries like Lorentz invariance, CPT, etc. The presence of such new physics can change the oscillation paradigm since the survival and conversion probabilities of neutrinos change because of the presence of new physics affecting the propagation and/or interactions of the neutrinos.
 Thus, oscillation experiments provide a fertile testing ground for such BSM scenarios, as deviations from expected patterns in energy or baseline dependence of oscillations can provide signals for BSM physics.
 In addition, the presence of new parameters can give rise to extra degeneracies, which in turn can affect the determination of the hierarchy, octant of $\theta_{23}$ and the CP phase $\delta_{CP}\,.$

 In this work, we examine the implications of a special type of non-standard interaction, which arises when fermions propagate through a background of fermionic matter and is mediated by torsion in curved spacetime~\cite{Chakrabarty:2019cau}.
 This interaction modifies the dynamics of the fermions, introducing additional coupling terms, giving rise to an effective potential that depends on the density and spin of the background matter.
 A derivation of the potential at finite temperature and densities is given in Ref.~\cite{Ghose:2023ttq}.
 In the case of neutrinos, this effect becomes especially interesting, as it can lead to observable deviations in their oscillation behaviour.
 We investigate how the presence of these new interactions originating from the geometry of spacetime can impact the neutrino propagation through a distance of $\sim 1300$ km, which is the proposed baseline for the DUNE experiment.
 We determine the constraints on the parameters governing this effect from an analysis of simulated DUNE data.
 In addition, we probe how the presence of these new interactions affects the capability of the DUNE experiment to determine the hierarchy, octant, and CP phase.
 We consider the interplay of the disappearance and appearance channels in determining these parameters and also discuss how the occurrence of degeneracies affects the determination of the parameters in the presence of this new effect.

+{Different kinds of theories are possible on a Riemann-Cartan spacetime, which is the broad name for spacetimes with torsion~\cite{Blagojevic:2013xpa}.
+In Poincar\'e gauge theory, translations and Lorentz transformations are both gauged.
+Tetrads and the spin connection are the corresponding gauge fields; in general the theory contains propagating torsion as part of the spin connection.
+Teleparallel gravity describes theories in which the connection is flat but contains torsion~\cite{Cai:2015emx, Aldrovandi:2013wha, Maluf:2013gaa, Weatherall:2024lcg}; torsion is a propagating field in these theories as well.
+Theories in which torsion is sourced by fermions are called Einstein-Cartan theories; we further use the Sciama-Kibble formulation (ECSK theory)~\cite{Cartan:1923zea, Cartan:1924yea, Kibble:1961ba, Sciama:1964wt, Hehl:1974cn, Hehl:1976kj, Hehl:2007bn, Poplawski:2009fb, Gasperini:2013cru, Mielke:2017nwt, Chakrabarty:2018ybk} and allow a chiral coupling of fermions to torsion. }